Identify Your Marketing Objectives

 - Brand consideration.
 Getting prospects to think of you

 - Sales.
 Convincing prospects to buy from you

 Each of your marketing objectives should include a description of what you intend to accomplish, including concrete, numerical goals with an associated marketing timeline.
 To set these goals, review your past sales numbers, your recent business growth in different markets, the size of typical new customers, and how new product introductions have fared.
 Then use those numbers as a guide for the future.

 Restrict the number of marketing objectives you set per year.
 Keep them challenging but achievable.
-Set modest goals to start, to avoid discouraging your people (or yourself) by setting an unrealistically high bar.
+Set modest goals to start so you avoid discouraging your people or yourself.
+You don't want to set an unrealistically high bar.